Washington DC Whistleblower Attorney

 The federal False Claims Act (31 U.S.C.
 Sections 3729 through 3733) empowers whistleblowers to sue anyone committing fraud against the government.
 Successful whistleblowers can also earn a share of the money the government recovers from these suits.

-Since the amendments that re-established the federal law in 1986, many states have decided to enact similar laws.
-As a result, whistle-blowers have filed thousands of cases and have helped federal and state governments obtain more than $40 billion dollars in damages, civil fines, and criminal penalties.
+Since the amendments that re-established the federal law in 1986, many states have enacted similar laws.
+As a result, whistle-blowers have filed thousands of qui tam cases and have helped federal and state governments obtain more than $40 billion in damages, civil fines, and criminal penalties.

 What types of violations are covered under the False Claims Act?

 Commonly reported false claims include companies overcharging the government, contractors charging twice for the same product or service, charging for non-existent products or services, creating false reports or certifications of product quality, failing to ensure products meet pre-stated requirements.

 As a result of government funding of medical care, Medicare and Medicaid fraud is a major area of litigation under both federal and state False Claims Acts.